In the world I live in, intentions mean very little. Your actions do, though.

 “Clinton bombed al-Shifa in reaction to the Embassy bombings, having discovered no credible evidence in the brief interim of course, and knowing full well that there would be enormous casualties.
 Apologists may appeal to undetectable humanitarian intentions, but the fact is that the bombing was taken in exactly the way I described in the earlier publication which dealt the question of intentions in this case, the question that you claimed falsely that I ignored: to repeat, it just didn’t matter if lots of people are killed in a poor African country, just as we don’t care if we kill ants when we walk down the street.
 On moral grounds, that is arguably even worse than murder, which at least recognizes that the victim is human.
 That is exactly the situation.”

-We’re so quick to justify our own worldview based on intentions rather than the actions we’re carrying out.
-It’s most pronounced in the political landscape, where politicians will say one thing and then go ahead and do another.
+We’re so quick to justify our worldview based on intentions rather than the actions we’re carrying out.
+It’s most pronounced in the political landscape, where politicians say one thing and then go ahead and do another.

 Our actions do.